Verified [Verified] denotes information that has been published with confirmation of its owing parties.

 To commemorate the life of Nichiren Shonin, a festival called "Oeshiki" is held every October, from the 11th to the 13th.
 Especially on the evening of the 12th, the area of this temple is filled with lively crowds.

-The contrast of the five-storied pagoda and Sakura cherry blossoms make this an excellent spot for taking photos! .
+The contrast of the five-story pagoda and cherry blossoms provides an excellent photo shooting spot.

 - Postal Code